 After enjoying Meknes, you'll head to Moulay Idriss, a hillside town which, from a distance, looks like a sitting camel.
 Founded by Moulay Idriss I in 789 after fleeing Mecca due to religious and tribal conflicts, it's the oldest town in Morocco and where the Idrisid Dynasty was founded.
 The town has the only round minaret in all of Morocco.
 Lunch is on your own here, with recommendations from your driver.

-Day 4: Explore the Imperial City of Fes and its UNESCO Medina
+Day 4: Explore the Imperial City of Fes & its UNESCO-listed Medina

 Chat with a local specialist who can help organize your trip.